Man in the Middle (MITM) Attacks: What Are They & How to Prevent Them

 Taking preemptive measures to address MITM protection is essential, blending both best practices and technological interventions.
 To fortify your network and safeguard your users, consider the following protective strategies:

-• Adopt Network Segmentation: The Zero Trust Architecture stands out as a robust blueprint for safeguarding networks, especially when applying methods like network segmentation to fend off MITM attacks.
+- Adopt Network Segmentation: The Zero Trust Architecture and ZTNA solutions stand out as a robust blueprint for safeguarding networks, especially when applying methods like network segmentation to fend off MITM attacks.
 Segmentation entails splitting the network into secure zones to contain potential threats and impede their spread.

 Compass IT Compliance Helps to Protect Against MITM Attacks